Where to Get the Best Bagels in Sonoma County

 Café des Croissants

-For a tasty, affordable bagel to-go, swing by the Café des Croissants drive-thru in Rohnert Park.
-There are a variety of cream cheese spreads and bagel sandwich combos to choose from, such as the Hummus Among Us with local hummus, cucumber and other fresh veggies on a pesto bagel, or the popular Loxy Lady with lox, capers, tomatoes, onions and cream cheese.
+For a tasty, affordable bagel to-go, swing by any of the Café des Croissants locations.
+There are a variety of cream cheese spreads and bagel sandwich combos to choose from, such as honey walnut schmear on a blueberry bagel, or the popular Loxy Lady sandwich with lox, capers, tomatoes, onions and cream cheese.

 New York Bagel